Personal Injury | 2016-04-08 13:49:54

 Who else may be present in the Courtroom?

 Generally, aside from other parties present for their own matters, who may be seated in the gallery, you likely will find attorneys, a Court Reporter, a Judicial Assistant, and a Bailiff.
 The Court Reporter is responsible for transcribing testimony before the Court.
-The Judicial Assistant, as the name implies, assists the Judge or Magistrate, and may perform duties akin to a paralegal, legal secretarial and/or office administrative support for the Court.
+The Judicial Assistant, as the name implies, assists the Judge or Magistrate, and may perform duties akin to a paralegal, legal secretarial, and/or office administrative support for the Court.

 Will my Trial start on time?